-If you're interested in a membership, please read this.
+If you're interested in a membership, here's more information on pricing and options.
 Or contact our managers for more information.
 Ahmed El, the Culinary Program Manager, can be reached at 249-5911, ext.
 703 or email@example.com, and Ruth Fehr, our Business Development Manager, can be reached at 249-5911, ext.
 704, or firstname.lastname@example.org.

 How is the Collier County Office of Business & Economic Development doing?
-Tell us in a short survey here.
+Please tell us in a short survey here.

 Page updated on Jan.
 29, 2019